 The king then came upon the monastery and was welcomed warmly by the Bodhisatta (all the ascetics were out gathering roots and fruits at that time) with leaves and seeds to eat and cool cave water to drink.
 The king returned the parrot’s kind words and told of the evil parrot he’d just encountered.
 The Bodhisatta revealed that they were brothers, absorbing the habits of the people around them: one violence and deceit, the other kindness and self-control.
-It was an insightful lesson for the king, and when the ascetics returned he invited them to come live under his care in the royal park and he also declared immunity from capture for all parrots across the kingdom.
+It was an insightful lesson for the king, and when the ascetics returned, he invited them to come live under his care in the royal park.
+He also declared immunity from capture for all parrots across the kingdom.
 The king provided for this band of ascetics until his final days, and so did his descendants through seven generations.

 In the Lifetime of the Buddha

-The wicked parrot was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the band of robbers were Devadatta’s disciples.
-The second time (out of three) Devadatta tried to kill the Buddha was by hurling a mighty rock at him from atop a mountain.
+The wicked parrot was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the band of thieves were Devadatta’s disciples.
+The second time (out of three) that Devadatta tried to kill the Buddha was by hurling a mighty rock at him from atop a mountain.
 The rock got blocked by two outcrops, but a splinter broke off and pierced the Buddha’s foot, causing great pain.
 His disciples carried the Buddha to Jivaka, the Buddha’s doctor, who healed the wound.

-When the Buddha heard some of his disciples discussing the incident and how Devadatta surrounded himself with wicked people, he told them this story so they knew this was not the first time Devadatta kept sinful company.
+When the Buddha heard some of his disciples discussing the incident and how Devadatta surrounded himself with wicked people, he told them this story so they knew that this was not the first time Devadatta kept sinful company.